 Collect reporting data and information related to TB cases.

-Education and training for health care providers.
+Educate and train health care providers.

 Develop targeted interventions for TB control and prevention for populations most at risk for TB.